PetreMorariu/FinalProject_Recipes/README.md

 ## Features
 - **User Authentication**: Secure user registration and login.
 Once a new user is created, a User Profile will be automatically created for that user.
+- **User Profiles**: A User Porfile will be automatically created when a new user is registered.
+You have the ability to edit your profile
 - **Recipe CRUD**: Create, Read, Update, and Delete recipes created by you.
 - **Add immages**: Add a tasty immage along with your recipe if you want
 - **Search**: Quickly find recipes by title
 - **Order By**: Order recipes ascending by title and date
-- **User Profiles**: An User Porfile will be automatically created when a new user is registered.
-You have the ability to edit your profile
 - **View all recipes**: You can view all the recipes available from all the users even if you are not registered or logged in
 - **View recipes by users**: You can view all recipes created by a specific user just by clicking the user that created a certain recipe
 - **Pagination**: for a better navigation a pagination is available at your disposal